seddonm1/arc-starter/README.md

 Two other 'magics' have been defined:

 - `%%schema` which will print the Spark schema of a view.
+- `%%printschema` which will print the Spark schema in a simple text mode.
 - `%%metadata` which will try to create and print the correct Arc metadata file for the supplied view.

 ## Exporting